COMBASE/cloud-api-v3-js-client/docs/CustomersApi.md

 var apiInstance = new KoronacloudApiV3.CustomersApi();

-var accountId = "accountId_example"; // String | the account id
+var koronaAccountId = "koronaAccountId_example"; // String | the account id

-var customerIdOrNumber = "customerIdOrNumber_example"; // String | id or number of the related object (important: if a number should match the uuid-format, the system will lookup for an id instead of a number)
+var customerId = "customerId_example"; // String | id of the related object (important: id should match the uuid-format)

 var body = new KoronacloudApiV3.Customer(); // Customer | the properties to update of the customer